 Statewide Utility License Agreement (SULA)

 Utility Owners must have a license to legally occupy space within State Highway right-of-way.
-Once a SULA is executed and the required continuous bond (see below for description of bonding) is received by UDOT, the Region Permit offices can issue location-specific encroachment permits for construction and maintenance.
+Once a SULA is executed and the required continuous bond (see below for a description of bonding) is received by UDOT, the Region Permit offices can issue location-specific encroachment permits for construction and maintenance.
 Utility Owners can apply for a SULA by contacting:

 - It is a political subdivision and is a member of the municipal insurance pool; or

-- At UDOT’s option, carries liability insurance with minimum coverage of $1,000,000 per occurrence and as more specifically described in the license.
+- At UDOT’s option, carries liability insurance with a minimum coverage of $1,000,000 per occurrence and as more specifically described in the license.